johngodlee/geosci_linux_intro/geosci_linux_intro.md

 Then enter:

 ```
-~/./grep_file
+~/./grep_file.sh
 ```

 First, the script should `ls` the current directory, then ask for us to nominate a file, then for a word to `grep` for.
 Finally, this should output all the lines containing our nominated word into `less`.

-Note that when I called the shell script I had to prefix the script name (`grep_file`) with `./`, this is a finicky requirement for all user made scripts.
+Note that when I called the shell script I had to prefix the script name (`grep_file.sh`) with `./`, this is a finicky requirement for all user made scripts.
 If you really want to know why this is necessary, read [this](http://www.linfo.org/dot_slash.html) and [this](https://www.stackoverflow.com/q/6331075/5622415).
-Warning, very dense and boring.
+Warning, very dense and potentially boring.

 <a name="download"></a>